China demands US drop tech export curbs after Nvidia warning - NewsBreak

 The latest controls add to mounting U.S.-Chinese tension over technology and security.
 American officials say they need to limit the spread of technology that can be used to make weapons.

-Nvidia said it was told last week it needs a U.S. government license to export any product with performance equal to its A100 graphics processing chips or better to China, Hong Kong or Russia.
-It said buyers of the A100, and development of the newer H100, might be affected.
+Nvidia said it was told Friday it needs a U.S. government license to export any product with performance equal to its A100 graphics processing chips or better to China, Hong Kong or Russia .
+It said buyers of the A100 and development of the newer H100 might be affected.

-But in an amended disclosure Thursday to U.S. securities regulators, the company said the U.S. government was offering some reprieve by authorizing certain chip exports that will enable Nvidia to keep supplying them to American customers through March.

-The high-end chips are designed to help power data centers and run artificial intelligence applications.
-The restrictions don’t affect Nvidia’s better-known products used in video games and automotive technology.

 China's Commerce Ministry accused Washington of abusing export controls to limit semiconductor sales to China.
 It said trade curbs would disrupt supply chains and global economic recovery.